JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 !!! note

     The columns of the geospatial table are colored according to their role in geostatistical modeling.
-Predictor variables are colored in sage, target variables are colored in red, and the `geometry` column is colored in teal.
+Predictor variables are displayed in sage color, target variables are displayed in salmon color, and the `geometry` column is displayed in teal color.

 ```@example quickstart
 learn = Learn(Ωₗ, model=model)